 A: We want to cover a range of different topics so that we get diversity not only in our discussions but also in the audience that we bring to the event.
 I hope that people enjoy a talk so much that they come back to others and they learn new things about different topics.

 A: We really want to give back, and we’re trying to work out the most effective way to do that.
 So far we’ve donated a percentage of ticket sales to charity, but we want to find ways to donate to a cause in a greater way.

 W: We want the impact to reach beyond those two hours of conversation, whether that’s through financial contributions, or providing access to the talks for people that can’t physically attend.

 Well we are super excited to attend the event tomorrow – see you there!

 For more information on upcoming talks, visit Can We Just Ask’s website.

-Will wears the Aries in Gold and the Parker in Matte Sunkist, and Annie wears the Bermuda in Mint Swirl and the Theodore in Rose Gold.
+Will wears the Aries in Gold and the Palmer in Matte Sunkist, and Annie wears the Bermuda in Mint Swirl and the Theodore in Rose Gold.